LincolnSteinLab/gdc-viewer/README.md

 ### Extra notes
 You can set the max number of genes to return with the `size` field (per panel).
 It defaults to 100.
 The smaller the number, the faster the results will appear.

-## SSMs
+## Mutations (SSMs)
 A simple view of all of the simple somatic mutations seen across all cases.

-You can view case specific SSMs by setting the `case` field.
+You can view case specific mutations by setting the `case` field.

 You can apply filters to the track too, in the same format as GDC.
-The below example only shows SSMs whose reference allele is 'G'.
+The below example only shows mutations whose reference allele is 'G'.
 ```
 {
    "op":"=",